Algae Aquarium Issues – Brown Algae In Fish Tank

 Apply bleach

-If the algae take the dominant place, pulling and treating aquatic plants and wood will be required.
+If the algae takes the dominant place, pulling and treating aquatic plants and wood will be required.
 To remove the brown algae and keep the aquatic plants alive, it is feasible to soak everything in a 10% bleach solution for three minutes.
 Nonetheless, you should rinse or soak them in fresh water before putting them back in your aquarium.

 Additionally, you should change the water regularly to maintain clean water with great water quality.
 For example, change 15-30 percent of the water each week.
-Actually, an aquarium vacuum will help you a lot.
+An aquarium vacuum will help you a lot.
 With a control valve, it can adjust the water flow.
 And it is best to test the new water and clean the rocks, sand, and other aquarium accessories before adding them to your aquarium.
 Furthermore, uneaten food provides nutrients for brown algae.
 Hence, do not overfeed and remove the uneaten food in time.
 And a fish net can give you a hand with removing uneaten food.

 Sum up